khasimrafiuddin/CardanoStaking/index.md

 - Feature rich website coming in the near future

 - Do not get carried away by operators offering 0% fees and with high saturation of funds.
-- Also operators with low fees may not be able to offer 99.99% uptime thus missing out on ADA rewards
+- In most cases operators with low fees will not be able to sustain and offer 99.99% uptime thus missing out on ADA rewards
-- Low fee and high saturation of funds is not always good for the IOHK reward algorithm.
+- Low fee and high saturation of funds is not always good for the IOHK rewards algorithm.
 See article below
 ```
-**IOHK algorithm will not always favor saturated pools** [Check this article](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)  to make an informed decision of your choice and also help operators with low stake to promote true decentralization of the Cardano eco system.
+**IOHK algorithm will not always favor saturated pools** [Check this article](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)  Make an informed decision of your liking and also help operators with low stake to promote true decentralization of the Cardano eco system.